sgladkoff/goldpan-ru/docs/interpretisto.md

 - Upload a picture to serve as a logo that all invitees will see in the top right corner of their UI, in the **Logo** section;
 - Upload any files that you want your invitees (besides the **Attendee (Event Local)** role) to have access to, in the **Additional Materials** section;

 In the top right corner of the UI, you will find a list of links and join codes.
 They are automatically generated for every available role in this conference, with the **Attendee (Event Local)** and **Interpreter** roles being enabled only for conferences with language pairs selected.
+Additionally, if no pairs have been selected, the **Participants** and **Attendees** will not have the **Turn interpretation on/off** button appear in their UI.